pandenaman007/recruitment/Frontend Developer/README.md

 - Your repository's README.md file should include instructions to run the development server locally, along with well-written documentation.

 ## Submission Process:
-- The submission process will be through a Typeform, which will close at the designated deadline.
+- The submission process will be through a Google Form, which will close at the designated deadline.
-- The Typeform will ask for the GitHub repository link, along with other necessary information.
+- The Google Form will ask for the GitHub repository link, along with other necessary information.

 ## Important Notes:
 - The exact design and functionality specifications for the website will be provided to you at 9:00 am on May 25th, 2023.